mikeedudee/CanSatTelemetrySoftware/README.md

 ## Note:
 Ensure you’re using a compatible Python 3.x interpreter.
 - For GPU acceleration, cupy must match your CUDA toolkit version.
 Please do be aware that some cupy builds might not support the latest versions of Python; you might need to use an environment that supports your cupy build.
+See [Prerequisites](#prerequisites) for more info.
 - tkinter comes with the standard library, but on some Linux distributions, you may need to install python3-tk.

 ---